hbctraining/DGE_workshop_salmon_online/lessons/01a_RNAseq_processing_workflow.md

 ## 1. RNA Extraction and library preparation

 Before RNA can be sequenced, it must first be extracted and separated from its cellular environment prepared into a cDNA library.
-There are a number of steps involved which are outlined in the figure below, and in parallel there are various quality checks implemented to make sure we have good quality RNA to move foward with.
-We briefly describe some of these steps, but also encourage you to access the resources linked at the end of this lesson for more detailed information.
+There are a number of steps involved which are outlined in the figure below, and in parallel there are various quality checks implemented to make sure we have good quality RNA to move forward with.
+We briefly describe some of these steps below.

 **a.
 Enriching for RNA.** Once the sample has been treated with DNAse to remove any contaminating DNA sequence, the sample undergoes either selection of the mRNA (polyA selection) or depletion of the rRNA.